Table of Contents

 The official BootCamp concept installs OS X in the first partition before Windows.
 This is silly as the OS X recovery partition will take up a partition wasting a precious MBR partition ( seen from the Windows perspective ).

-When you start partitioning, Disk Utility will silently create a small EFI boot partition as first partition.
+When you start partitioning you select to initialize the disk as GPT ( called GUID by Apple ).
+Disk Utility will silently create a small EFI boot partition as first partition.
 It will just be there.
 The first -official- partition to create should be the NTFS Windows System partition.
 The second should be the NTFS DATA partition.
 And the third partition should be an HFS+ journaled case insensitive partition.
 That defined the four MBR partitions and completes the operations for which Disk Utility is needed.

 TIP : Having the HFS+ partition as the fourth MBR partition allows Windows to access the content of the HFS+ partition provided the proper driver is installed.
 If this feature is not needed then yet another NTFS partition could have been created instead, effectively moving the HFS+ partition outside the MBR visible range.

 Remember to leave un-allocated space after the allocated partitions so Linux can be installed.
-And also leave some space to allow disk cloning ( see below ).
-A reasonable figure would be 50..100 GBytes.
+And also leave some space to allow raw disk cloning ( see below ).
+A reasonable figure would be 10..100 GBytes.

 Thereafter you can install Windows.
 Windows will see the disk as a basic MBR disk.
 Nothing special.
-Then you install Support for BootCamp in Windows.
+Finally you install Support for BootCamp in Windows.

 Support for BootCamp is actually nothing more than hardware drivers and a utility one to configure the BIOS, selecting whether you boot to the Mac boot disk selection menu, or boot directly to Windows.